bio-tools/biohackathon2022/paper/paper.md

 ## EDAM usage in bio.tools

-These analyses assess the usage of EDAM concepts in bio.tools for each of its four sections, and evaluate first the proportion of the concepts used to annotate entries, and second relate their usage status to their suitability for annotation: some EDAM concepts, obsolete or auxiliairy, should not be used for annotations.
+These analyses assess the usage of EDAM concepts in bio.tools for each of its four sections, and evaluate first the proportion of the concepts used to annotate entries, and second relate their usage status to their suitability for annotation: some EDAM concepts, obsolete or auxiliary, should not be used for annotations.

 This usage analysis has been performed each time with two versions of EDAM: the last stable release (1.25) currently used in bio.tools, and the current development version (commit hash: 38f21c1edf839efa5d957395f9495562cc7dc1f8): this allows to foresee the impact of the future release of EDAM on bio.tools annotations.

+To analyze bio.tools, a Bioschemas dump have been generated using json file for each tool, generated up to the beginning of 2022.
+Some information may be out of date compared to the bio.tools website at the time of the analysis but the main tendencies are still very relevant.

+This analysis allows us to asses the quality of EDAM and bio.tools and reveal some curation priorities to improve both datasets.
+Some of the results still need further analysis and for some only conjectures were drawn.

 **Vocab:**

-Obsolete concepts: concepts that were juged to be obsolete in a later version but are not deleted from the owl ontology file.
+Obsolete concepts: concepts that were judged to be obsolete in a later version but are not deleted from the owl ontology file.
 They are marked as deprecated but can still be referenced with their URI.

 Auxiliary concepts: concepts annotated with the property "notRecommendedForAnnotation".
 This concept are usually placeholders to organize other sub-concepts and should not be use to annotate